_ Yuri Kofner, economist, MIWI Institute for Market Integration and Economic Policy. Munich, 27 June 2022.

 Every single day Germany is losing a net village of 1,440 “Germans without a migration background”, while Africa’s population is growing by a net 84.3 thousand people every day.
 In 2020, the average fertility rate in Germany was 1.5 and in Africa 4.3 births per woman.

-Money against remigration and the education of women
+Money in turn fo remigration and the education of women

 Germany must not only focus the provision of its more than lavish development aid on “late impact” investments, but also link them to the right conditions and quantitative criteria in terms of remigration and reducing the pressure to emigrate.